iter8-tools/docs/docs/tutorials/abn/rewards.md

 This tutorial describes how to use Iter8 to evaluate two or more versions on an application or ML model to identify the "best" version according to some reward metric(s).

+A reward metric is a metric that measures the benefit or profit of a version of an application or ML model.
+Reward metrics are usually application or model specific.
+User engagement, sales, and net profit are examples.

 ## Assumptions

 We assume that you have deployed multiple versions of an application (or ML model) with the following characteristics: